 In recovery they call this a “geographic cure.”
 Journal writers are not alone in their efforts to alter reality with a simple change of scenery.

 This abandonment ritual happens less, now that I have a favorite notebook purchased by the case and used without question.
+For me that’s the Blueline Notebook.
 Perhaps I resolve my issues faster now because I don’t waste time fretting about the suitability of the notebook chosen for my journaling.
 I know this notebook works.
 So if I start thinking it’s not working, little bells go off to warn me a deeper issue lurks beneath the surface.

 The truth is, when you’re ready to write, you’ll make do with whatever’s within reach.
 My proof lies in the enormous stack of IGA Supermarket rain checks, covered in my scrawl, that I filled at my cash register between customers.
 And the pile of scholastic blue books, filled cover to cover, because I finished my exams early and used the leftover time and paper for a journal entry.